 The Safer Communities Team is part of Housing & Community Services within the Borough of Poole.
 The Team work with others to prevent, tackle and investigate antisocial behaviour, harassment, prejudice and some crimes to improve the quality of life for local communities.

 This document explains how the information we hold about you will be held and processed by the Safer Communities Team.
-You can also find out about the General Data Protection Regulations and Data Protection Act 2018 and your rights on the Council’s web page.
+You can also find out about the General Data Protection Regulations and Data Protection Act 2018.

 This page contains information about: